-The €675,000,000 Fixed Rate Reset Additional Tier 1 Perpetual Contingent Temporary Write-Down Securities (the "Securities") will be issued by Bank of Ireland Group plc (the "Issuer") on or about 19 May 2020 (the "Issue Date").
-The Securities will be ar interest on their Prevailing Principal Amount (as defined in the terms and conditions of the Securities (the "Conditions")) from (and including) the Issue Date to (but excluding) 19 November 2025 (the "First Reset Date"), at rate of 7.500 per cent. per annum and thereafter at the relevant Reset Rate of Interest (as defined in the Conditions), somencing on 19 November 2020, provided that the Issuer may elect to cancel any interest payment (in whole or in part) at its sole and full discretion, and must cancel payments of interest (i) in the circumstances described in Condition 4.
-(Cancellation of interest) and/or (ii) if and to the extent that such payment could not be made in compliance with the Solvency Condition as defined in Condition 2.2 (Solvency Condition).
-Any interest which is so canceled will not accumulate or be payable at any time thereafter, no amount will become due from the Issuer in respect thereof and cancellation thereof shall not constitute a default for any purpose on the part of the Issuer.
+The €300,000,000 Fixed Rate Reset Additional Tier 1 Perpetual Contingent Temporary Write-Down Securities (the "Securities") will be issued by Bank of Ireland Group plc (the "Issue") on or about 1 September 2020 (the "Issue Date").
+The Securities will bear interest on their Prevailing Principal Amount (as defined in the terms and conditions of the Securities (the "Conditions")) from (and including) the Issue Date to (but excluding) 1 March 2026 (the "First Reset Date"), at a rate of 6.00 per cent. per annum and thereafter at the relevant Reset Rate of Interest (as defined in the Conditions) as provided in Condition 4 (Interest).
+Interest will be payable on the Securities semi-annually in arrear on each Interest Payment Date (as defined in the Conditions), commencing on 1 March 2021, provided that the Issuer may elect to cancel any interest payment (in whole or in part) at its sole and full discretion, and must cancel payments of interest (i) in the circumstances described in Condition 4.1 (Cancellation of interest) and/or (ii) if and to the extent that such payment could not be made in compliance with the Solvency Condition as defined in Condition 2.2 (Solvency Condition).
+Any interest which is so cancelled will not accumulate or be payable at any time thereafter, no amount will become due from the Issuer in respect thereof and cancellation thereof shall not constitute a default for any purpose on the part of the Issuer.